cnio-bu/beyondcell/tutorial/BCS_normalization/README.md

 in a higher penalization of the raw score for cells with genes that are much more expressed than the rest of genes within the same cell.
-Moreover, **the lower the *mean* and *sumexpr*, the lower *f***, which further penalises cells with a great number of zeros.
+Moreover, **the lower the *mean* and *sumexpr*, the lower *f***, which further penalizes cells with a great number of zeros.

 ## Example